jcook-200/jcook-200.github.io/_projects/audio-bluetooth-pcb.md

 Changed direction voltage translators

 ## Software
-I have programmed the STM32 firmware, using HAL to read data from the ADC into memory using DMA.
+I have programmed the STM32 firmware, using <b>HAL</b> to read data from the ADC into memory using <b>DMA</b>.
 Then it processes it to get a single channel, at 48KHz sampling rate and 16-bit resolution, to reduce the amount of data.
-Finally I exported the data through SWO.
-I then exported
+Finally I exported the data through <b>SWO</b>, before packing it into an uncompressed .WAV audio file.

 The project is not yet completed.
-I am currently debugging the transceiver circuitry and trying to implement the drivers.
+I am currently implementing the manufacturer's Bluetooth driver, while continuing to debug the hardware side of the Bluetooth transceiver.

--Exported audio from PCM1808
--Implementing HCI drivers & debugging more hardware (CTS) from cc2564C not dropping